Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 Yesterday, the government pledged to ignore a demand from the EU to implement hate speech laws.

-This is a massive win for Ireland and everyone who played their part pushing back against what would have been uh one of the most tyrannical speech bills in the West.
+This is a massive win for Ireland and everyone who played their part pushing back against what would have been one of the most tyrannical speech bills in the West.

-Um never let people tell you what we do here doesn't matter.
+Nevertheless let people tell you what we do here doesn't matter.

-And that's really uh reassuring and remoralizing.
+And that's really reassuring and remoralising.

 It is.